-The scripts are designed to create an application database instance, a plugin database instance, the tables and indexes for each database, create a user with a password for each database, and grant the user privileges for accessing the databases.
+The scripts are designed to:

+- create an IdentityIQ application database instance, a plugin database instance, and an access history database - create the tables and indexes for each database - create a user with a password for each database - grant the user privileges for accessing the databases

 With the exception of the Oracle script, the scripts provided are sufficient as they are.
-The Oracle script must be modified to specify the DATAFILE location and to un-comment the associated commands that create the database instance.
+The Oracle script must be modified to specify the DATAFILE location for each database and to un-comment the associated commands that create the database instance.
 For all database types, it is likely that you will want to change the database user name and password.